KasparEtter/ef1p/pages/email/email.md

 My custom anti-spam rule, which also includes the domains of sales companies, does wonders for my inbox.
 The problem with custom email filters, though, is that they often work like [shotguns](https://en.wikipedia.org/wiki/Shotgun):
-They certainly hit the emails you wanted to remove from your inbox but, due to their simplicity, they likely bring down legitimate messages as well.
+They certainly hit the messages you wanted to remove from your inbox, but due to their simplicity, they likely bring down legitimate messages as well.
 As long as senders send emails automatically, recipients will remove them automatically.
 Casualties are to be expected in such a setup.